ovh-ux/ovh-ui-angular/packages/oui-checkbox/README.md

 ### On change

-**Note**: Model will not be refreshed until the `on-change` callback as not finished.
+**Note**: Model will not be refreshed until the `on-change` callback hasn't returned.
 If you want to access the new model inside the `on-change` callback you need to use the `modelValue` variable as below.

 ```html:preview
 <oui-checkbox